KnowBetterCloud/route53_Domain_Delegation/README.md

 Here are a few discussion points where I have found DNS delegation useful.

 ### OpenShift
-Additionally, OpenShift has a dependency (requirement?) for a specific DNS configuration.
+ OpenShift has a dependency (requirement?) for a specific DNS configuration.
+This provides the "core services" a way to be accessed, as well as the control-plane API.

 *  api.(OCP_CLUSTER_NAME).(OCP_DOMAIN_NAME)
 *  *.apps.(OCP_CLUSTER_NAME).(OCP_DOMAIN_NAME)